rudradesai200/mynotes/content/post/daily_analysis.md

 - dont put market buy order
 - Don't keep the buy trigger too close to the price

+**DATE 14/8/21**

+**HEMIPROP**
+- If closes above 140, then good buy signal

+**CHAMBALFERT**
+- If closses above 319.85, then definetely buy

+**JAYAGRO**
+- will bounce back. worth buying

+**IDEA**
+- Buy if opens tomorrow above 9.

+**IBULHSGFIN**
+- On its long term resistance of 236.50
+- Buy entry if opens above resistance tomorrow.

+**ASIANTILES**
+- If opens above 158.55 tomorrow, then a good buy entry
+- Target 170

+**BATAINDIA**
+- Wait for 2 days, if crosses 1787, then a good buy entry
+- Missed buy on 9th sep

+**fluorochem**
+- Sideways move, wait for clear trend

+**TITAN**
+- Wait for a day if opens with a green candle then a good buy signal

+**Happstminds**
+- Wait for a day, if opens with a green candle above 1502, good buy signal

+**SHREEPUSHK**
+- Down trend.

+**COALINDIA**
+- Wait for a day, if bounce back again, buy with a target 163.

+**JBMA**
+- Hit its lower trend channel support.
+Confirm bounce back.

+**DEEPAKNTR**
+- very near to the upper trend line, wait for some days

+**Bajaj-auto**
+- Wait for 1 day for confirmation, hit its lower trend channel support
+- Looks like a down trend channel break out.

+**ITC**
+- Looks like a converging trend channel breakout
+- Wait for one day for a positive candle and then buy

+**lauraslabs**
+- Sideways trend, no clear view

+**LXCHEM**
+- upper trend will continue, a buying position

 ## DATE: 8/9/21